wesbosse/botwes/README.md

 **The slash command:**

 Intended to work like `/poll` to minimize invasiveness.
-Invoked with `/wesley` followed by `"question"` and then `"answer1" "answer2" ...`
+For my test installation, it is invoked with `/wesley` followed by `"question"` and then `"answer1" "answer2" ...`

-*Example:* `/wesley "Who is the greatest local instructor ever?"
-"Wesley Bosse" "Wesley Bosse wearing a cowboy hat" "Steven Bonferoni (Wesley Bosse wearing full disguise)"`
+*Example:* `/wesley "Which campus is the best?"
+"ATL" "ATX" "BOS" "CHI" "DC" "DEN" "LA" "NYC" "SEA" "SF"`

 *Results in the following poll:*